SodaPaani/designthinkingstudio/README.md

-# designthinkingstudio
+# Design Thinking Studio

-A collection of frameworks and thinking models for learning design and systems thinking
+I design learning experiences and systems.
+This is a collection of frameworks I use to think, challenge assumptions, and build better solutions.

 ---

 ## 📚 Frameworks

-### 🧠 Understanding Users
+### 🧠 Understanding People
 - [Empathy Map](./empathy-map.md)

 ### ⚖️ Decision Making